 A course designed to prepare students for Calculus.
 Topics include functions, polynomials, rational functions, exponential and logarithmic functions, circular functions, systems of linear equations and coordinate geometry.
-Prerequisite: MATH 1003 or official placement.
+Prerequisite: An MPI of 80 or higher, or a grade of C or better in MATH 1003.
 Fall.